newatoms/beta/_private/customers/stby/posts-and-research/partner-interview/interview-questions.md

 * What does she he do for a living?
 * Tell about content.supply.

-### Questions
+### Questions (EN)

-1. Wat deed ze toen jullie net een relatie hadden?
-  * What kind of work had she when you both were at the start of your relationship?
+1. What kind of work had she when you both were at the start of your relationship?
-* Wat is haar beste kwaliteit?

 * What is her best quality?
-* Wat heb jij geleerd van haar?

 * What have you learned from what she does?
-* Hoe heeft dat invloed gehad op jouw leven?

 * How has that influenced your life?
-* Wat maakt haar goed in wat zij doet?

 * What makes her good in what she does?
-* Hoe vertel je aan vrienden wat je partner voor werk doet?

 * How do you tell your friends what your partner does for a living?
-* Kan je zelf nog beter uitleggen wat je partner doet?

 * Can you describe even better what your partner does?
-* Weet je wat voor dienst standby levert?

 * Do you know what service standby provides?

-* Zie je weleens dat zij het werk mee naar huis neemt?
-Waaraan kun je dat merken?
+* Can you come up with an example?

 * Do you notice wether she brings her work to home?
 How can you tell?
-* Heeft ze op een bepaalde manier haar leven ingericht wat doet denken aan service design?
-Dit kunnen praktische dingen zijn.

 * Did she in some way equipped her live in a way that it reminds you of service design?
  This can be practical things.